The Wanderer (Old English poem): Themes and motifs

 Critics have identified the presence in The Wanderer of a number of themes and formal elements common to the Old English elegies, including the "beasts of battle" motif; the ubi sunt formula; the exile theme, also seen in The Seafarer, Beowulf and "The Death of Edward"; the ruin theme; and the journey motif, also seen in The Seafarer.

 The "beasts of battle" motif, often found in Anglo-Saxon heroic poetry, is here modified to include not only the standard eagle, raven, and wolf, but also a "sad-faced man" (sumne drēorighlēor, l.
 83).
 It has been suggested that this is the poem's protagonist.

 The ubi sunt or "where is/where are they" formula is present in lines 92-93, in the form hwær cwom ("where has ___ gone"):

 The motific use of this phrase emphasises the sense of loss that pervades the poem.

 It has been argued that the concluding admonition is a later addition, as it lies at the end of a poem that some would say is otherwise entirely secular in its concerns.
 Opponents of this interpretation such as I. L. Gordon have argued that because many of the words in the main body of the poem have both secular and religious meanings, it is not necessarily the case that the poem's explicitly religious conclusion represents a later addition.

 In "The Wanderer's Courage" (2005), L. Beaston describes the psychological or spiritual progress of the wanderer as an "act of courage of one sitting alone in meditation", who through embracing the values of Christianity seeks "a meaning beyond the temporary and transitory meaning of earthly values".

+Harriet Soper has argued that there is a close verbal and thematic correspondence between the poem and Psalm 39 (Psalm 38 in the Latin Vulgate numbering), either through direct influence or via earlier Old English poetry.